wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Easy maintainance of usernames and passwords

-Users do not have to invest much of their efforts in keeping track of multiple usernames and passwords.
+OpenID helps us to reduce efforts in keeping track of multiple usernames and passwords.
 Developers also find it beneficial as they are not required to design additional logic to store and maintain the usernames and passwords, specific to any application.

 ### Lower Password security risks

-Users tend to have same passwords and usernames for many applications.
+We try to maintain same passwords and usernames for many applications.
 This may pose a huge security risk.
 Applications that delegate identity verification to an OpenID provider, negate this risk.

 ### Simple Sign-up process

 WaveMaker developer is provided with ability to delegate authentication to OpenID providers like Google, Facebook, Okta, Auth0 or any other OpenID standards based provider.
 This allows application users to login with a single click.
-This removes the efforts and time that user spends to feed the redundant information to use an application.
+This removes the efforts and time that you spend to feed the redundant information to use an application.

 Here is more information on OpenID Authentication